Mvuu is a small and intimate lodge, nestled in the thick riverine vegetation.

 Water supply notes: Borehole water is fine for washing and filtered drinking water is provided in the tents.

 Malarial protection recommended: Yes

-Medical care: All of the managers are first aid trained – the nearest doctor is in Liwonde which is 45 minutes drive away.
+Medical care: All of the managers are first aid trained – the nearest doctor is at a clinic in Liwonde which is 60 minutes drive away and the nearest hospital is at Zomba which is 2 hours drive away.

 Dangerous animals: High Risk

-Security measures: There are unarmed night watchmen at night.
+Security measures: There is a park ranger based in the camp and there are unarmed night watchmen on duty at night.

-Fire safety: There are fire extinguishers outside the rooms and in the common areas.
+Fire safety: There are fire extinguishers outside the tents as well as in the main areas.

-Accepted payment on location: Cash is welcomes for any extras, in US dollars, UK sterling, euros or SA rands.
+Accepted payment on location: Cash is welcomes for any extras, in US dollars, UK sterling, euros, Malawi kwacha or SA rands.
+Alternatively, Visa cards are accepted, with no surcharge.
+No other credit cards are accepted.
 Alternatively, Visa are the only credit cards accepted, but there is a 15% surcharge on all these transactions.
 No other credit cards are accepted.